rowejmatt/rowejmatt/README.md

 👋 Hello!
 I'm Matt.

 I'm transitioning from a background in chemistry to pursue a career in data.
-I'm currently studying data analysis and visualization techniques.
+I'm currently studying data analysis and visualisation techniques.
 Explore my projects below to see how I'm applying these skills

 <!--
 **rowejmatt/rowejmatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.